 - Awareness raising and (re-)training processes

-As we believe in a free and open Internet, this Fellowship is based on a Creative Commons, whereby any institute or organization is free to use the format of this fellowship and we encourage others to re-use and publish our information.
+As we believe in a free and open Internet, this Fellowship is based on a Creative Commons, whereby any institute or organisation is free to use the format of this fellowship and we encourage others to re-use and publish our information.
 Already Open Technology Foundation has made use of this Creative Commons format, and you can apply for a Fellowship grant on their website as well.

 If you have interest to apply as an organisation for the fellowship, and undergo a security transition, please send email to: firstname.lastname@example.org.
 In your email, explain the following: